MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/cover_letter_examples.md

 I’ve jumped into a code base, been on-boarded, and written tests to cover my code.
 I’ve also contributed to open source projects, and have been learning and practicing web development for a year.
 I am confident I can hit the ground running, and quickly add value to your team.

 **I know how to work** -
-I studied [field] at [university], and the skills I learned there have served me well -- persevering through tough problems, learning new things constantly, pursuing goals as a team, meeting tight deadlines -- I’m sure you’ll appreciate them too
+I studied [field] at [university], and the skills I learned there have served me well -- persevering through tough problems, learning new things constantly, pursuing goals as a team, meeting tight deadlines -- I’m sure you’ll appreciate them too.

 **I add value to companies in innovative ways** -
 For 2 years I was in India, working for a small, venture-backed team doing big things in serialization and patient engagement in the pharmaceutical industry.
 As such, I had to wear many hats; I helped coordinate a 6 month sales-drive that brought the company to profitability, wrote a grant that won $30,000 from the Bill and Melinda Gates Foundation, and spec’ed out an internal business logic engine, amount other things.
 I am able to identify low hanging fruit better than others only having experience in one area.